AI

 Automatic escalation triggers:

-This prevents the passive-aggressive escalation game where people route around the committee whenever they don’t like a decision.
+This one step prevents the passive-aggressive escalation game where people go above the committee whenever they don’t like a decision.

 Implementation rate.
 What percentage of approved pilots actually ship?
+Fewer than 70% suggests your technical feasibility check is broken.
+More than 95% suggests you’re being too conservative with approvals.
 Track this monthly.
-If fewer than 70% ship, either your technical feasibility check is broken or you’re approving things without proper vetting.
-If more than 95% ship, you’re probably being too conservative.

 Project ROI.
 For completed initiatives, measure actual impact against projected impact.
 Don’t just track the successes.
 Track everything.
-Failed pilots teach you what doesn’t work, which is valuable.
-But if your hit rate is below 40%, something’s wrong with how you evaluate opportunities.
+Failed pilots teach you what doesn’t work, and that knowledge has real value.
+If your hit rate falls below 40%, something’s wrong with how you evaluate opportunities.

-One meta-metric matters more than the others: is the committee accelerating AI adoption or slowing it down?
+One meta-metric matters more than these three combined: is the committee accelerating AI adoption or slowing it down?
 Ask people outside the committee.
-If teams are routing around the committee or delaying proposals because they dread the process, you’ve built the wrong thing.
+If teams are routing around it or delaying proposals because they dread the process, you’ve built the wrong thing.

-The goal isn’t to have a steering committee forever.
+The goal isn’t a steering committee forever.
 The goal is to accelerate through the phase where you need one.

-Most companies build committees that discuss AI.
-Build one that controls it.
-Give it real power or don’t bother building it at all.
+Build it with real power or don’t build it at all.

 About the Author